-- 18.1.
-The borough's historic environment is diverse and includes 25 Conservation Areas that cover the Old Town of Hemel Hempstead, historic market towns, villages and hamlets.
-These are made up of local and national designations, undesignated heritage assets and areas of potential archaeological interest.
-Designations include Listed Buildings, Scheduled Ancient Monuments, Scheduled Archaeological Sites and Registered Parks and Gardens.
-Undesignated heritage assets include locally listed buildings, historic buildings and historic townscape.
-In addition, there are areas of potential unrecorded archaeological interest that are monitored by the Hertfordshire Historic Environment Record. - 18.2.
-Historic features add tradition, continuity and character to a place, as well as being an asset for the economy, the environment and the wider community.
-Protection of the historic environment is expected as it is an important driver for economic development through the promotion of tourism and the higher land values associated with design excellence.
-The historic environment also provides an opportunity for community learning and enjoyment and to reuse buildings, such as the heritage of the paper making industry in Apsley. - 18.3.
-The quality of the historic environment is sensitive to change from development and people and even the climate.
-Changes in economic and social conditions, as well as technological developments, can also mean that the original purpose for which the building was designed is outdated and adaptation may be needed.
+- 17.1 The borough's historic environment is diverse.
+It includes the market towns of Berkhamsted and Tring, the planned urban form of Hemel Hempstead New Town, villages and hamlets, the remains of Roman villas and settlement, the motte and bailey castle at Berkhamsted, historic parks and gardens (for example at Ashridge and Markyate Cell), Grim's Ditch, the Grand Union Canal and historic landscapes (see paragraph 16.6). - 17.2 There are national and local designations to protect the historic environment, but there are also undesignated heritage assets which merit conservation.
+National designations comprise listed buildings, scheduled ancient monuments and registered parks and gardens.
+Local designations comprise conservation areas, locally listed buildings and areas of archaeological significance.
+Undesignated heritage assets include historic buildings, gardens, townscape and landscape, and areas of potential archaeological interest. - 17.3 Historic features add tradition, continuity and character to a place, as well as being an asset for the economy, the environment and the wider community.
+People gain enjoyment from visiting memorable places.
+There are education and community benefits from rediscovering our heritage and crafts, like the heritage of the paper making industry in Apsley.
+There are significant benefits to the environment through the reuse of historic buildings.
+The promotion of cultural heritage and tourism, associated with historic places, is a driver of economic development.
+Higher land values are invariably linked with such design excellence. - 17.4 The quality of the historic environment is sensitive to change from development and people and even the climate.
+Changes in economic and social conditions, as well as technological developments, can also mean that the original purpose for which the buildings were designed is outdated and adaptation may be needed.
 Increasing economic pressures have also resulted in higher numbers of buildings becoming 'redundant.'
 This is often the case with agricultural and industrial buildings, places of worship and public houses, with a trend towards seeking higher value alternative uses such as housing.
 Climate change has resulted in more incidents of high winds and heavy rainfall which can have a detrimental impact on the fabric of buildings.
-Renewable energy installations can also affect the appearance of a building and its setting. - 18.4.
-There is an additional danger that once common building types may become quite rare, through the conversion of a building to an alternative use and the loss of original character.
-This applies to both nationally designated and undesignated historic assets.
-There is also a greater threat that the historic environment may suffer harm through the demolition of undesignated historic buildings, which are then replaced with new characterless buildings and public realm.
+Renewable energy installations can also affect the appearance of a building and its setting. - 17.5 High quality design and proper maintenance can prevent the loss of original character in buildings.
+Conservation of buildings to alternative uses can extend the life of buildings and is preferable to demolition.
+Infilling and replacement with new characterless buildings and public realm should be avoided.
+This applies to both designated and undesignated historic assets.

-18.5.
-The Council needs to re-evaluate its historic assets.
-This is a continual process and includes a programme of Conservation Area Appraisals.
-Appraisals will analyse the character and appearance of each Conservation Area and identify any negative features or issues that could be addressed through development.
+- 17.6 The Council needs to re-evaluate its historic assets.
+This is a continual process and includes a programme of Conservation Area Appraisals and a Heritage at Risk Review. - 17.7 Conservation Area Appraisals will analyse the character and appearance of each Conservation Area and identify any negative features or issues that could be addressed through development.
 Boundaries of Conservation Areas will be reviewed.
+The 'Heritage at Risk' review will identify vulnerable historic assets: the Council will act to ensure their protection, using enforcement action, Article 4 Directions, building preservation and urgent work notices, spot listing and applications for funding.